This page was updated on 19 September 2022. To view changes, please see page updates

 When preparing to assess the immediate safety of a child where the child sexual abuse is known or suspected, or where there is a significant risk of child sexual abuse:

-- Review the Indicators of child sexual abuse in the part Working with children.
-Gather information from a number of sources to understand if any such indicators exist and consider them holistically as part of assessing immediate safety.
+- Review the Indicators of child sexual abuse and barriers to disclosure section of this practice kit and gather information from a number of sources to understand if any such indicators exist and consider them holistically as part of assessing immediate safety.

 - Understand that a child’s disclosure of sexual abuse is considered a highly reliable indicator of the abuse occurring.
 The presence of other indictors of child sexual abuse do not need to be present for the child to be believed and for practitioners to assess and respond to the child’s safety needs regarding sexual abuse.